jacksleight/statamic-bard-mutator/README.md

     * strike
     * superscript

-## 🚨 Warning: Potential Incompatibilites
+## 🚨 Other Addons & Potential Incompatibilites

 Because of the way ProseMirror works Bard Mutator has to replace all of the built-in node and mark classes with its own.
-And it can only do that reliably if there are no other addons (or site code) trying to do the same thing.
+And it can only do that reliably if there are no other addons (or user code) trying to do the same thing.

-In fact, one reason I developed this in the first place was to make it possible for multiple addons to make tag modifications without having to compete over the same set of classes.
+In fact, one of the main reasons I developed this was to make it possible for multiple addons to make modifications to the built-in nodes and marks without having to compete over the same set of classes.

-My other Bard addon, [Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style), is fully compatible with this.
-It uses Bard Mutator under the hood instead of it's own node class if installed.
+My other Bard addon ([Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style)) is fully compatible with this.
+If Bard Mutator is installed it uses that under the hood instead of it's own node class.

-*However*, if you have other addons (or site code) that replace any of the built-in node or mark classes Bard Mutator probably won't work properly.
+*However*, if you have other addons (or user code) that replace any of the built-in node or mark classes Bard Mutator probably won't work properly.
 Unfortunately I don’t think there’s any way I can fix that.

 This does not affect custom nodes and marks.